Ordinary folk join hunt for Blue House’s missing Woo

 Its uncommon allies in the hunt: average angry Koreans.

-Several people, including Woo and the presidential friend at the center of the scandal, Choi Soon-sil, did not obey summonses by a bipartisan special legislative committee that held a series of public hearings last week to grill key suspects in the scandal.
+Several people, including Woo and the presidential friend at the center of the scandal, Choi Soon-sil, did not respond to summons by a bipartisan special legislative committee that held a series of public hearings last week to grill key suspects in the scandal.

 Former and current lawmakers have come together to offer a nearly 15 million won ($12,855) bounty for details on the whereabouts of Woo, who has earned the nickname “mikkuraji” (loach) in local media, a Korean term for someone hard to catch.